Semisulcospira libertina: Life cycle

 Semisulcospira libertina can have hundreds of embryos.

 Semisulcospira libertina is gonochoristic, which means that each individual animal is distinctly male or female.
 Semisulcospira libertina is ovoviviparous.
 The whole larval development occur in the brood pouch of the female.
 Egg develops into the trochophore, preveliger, veliger, and to the juvenile.
 There is much of yolk in the embryo.
 The development from the egg to the veliger lasts 17 days in the temperature 25 °C. The full development lasts about 8 months in winter and about 2 months in summer.
 Embryos are without ribs on the shell, but they usually have 1–2 spiral cords.
 The color of embryo is brown, sometimes yellow.

 The female has over 80 small embryos in its brood pouch.
 Average number of embryos is 58–124 embryos in July.
 Average number of embryos is 222–570 embryos in November.
 A single female will usually gave birth to about 607–858 during one year.
 Recorded maximum was 1535 newborn snails in one year.

-Female gave birth to newborn snails in temperature from 12 °C to 24 °C. Birth of snails occur mainly in two periods: in March–May and in September–October.
+Female gave birth to newborn snails in temperature from 12 to 24 °C. Birth of snails occur mainly in two periods: in March–May and in September–October.
 Newborn snails have a width of the shell 0.60–0.99 mm (maximum 1.22 mm).
 The height of a shell of a newborn snail is up to 1.73 mm.
 The shell of newborn snails has 2.0–3.5 whorls.
 The life span is about 2 years.